 These Ooey Gooey Cinnamon Rolls are the perfect weekend breakfast or brunch item for you and your family!
 The ooey gooey part of a cinnamon roll is a MUST for me.
 No dried out rolls around here!
-These cinnamon rolls have a warm, gooey center and the outer layers of dough are not far from that same texture.
+These cinnamon rolls have a warm, gooey center and the outer layers of dough are soft and pillowy.
 If that’s how you love your cinnamon rolls too then this is the recipe for you!

 This Ooey Gooey Cinnamon Roll recipe will make you throw your other cinnamon roll recipes out the window!
-It’s perfectly light and fluffy and has just the right amount of cinnamon, sweetness and ohhhh the gooeyness!
-Served best with a heap of some amazing cream cheese frosting right on top!
+It’s perfectly light and fluffy and has just the right amount of cinnamon and sweetness.
+Served best with a heap of cream cheese frosting right on top!

 Don’t be scared, it’s so easy